The Great Western Main Line to Reading in the era of Crossrail

 Next to come along was the proposal for Crossrail.
 Originally intended to extend to the west as far as Reading, the proposal as authorised was cut back to Maidenhead.
 It was a bit of an open secret that the reason for this was the enormous cost of either immunising the existing signalling at Reading or replacing it which, by the rules of the day, would be entirely borne by Crossrail.

-With electrification already planned as far as Maidenhead, the case for replacement trains being able to run on electricity seemed unstoppable.
+With electrification already planned as far as Maidenhead, the case for GWR replacement trains being able to run on electricity seemed unstoppable.
 As it turned out, the civil servants deciding this chose to recommend to the transport secretary that bi-mode (combined 25kV AC and diesel powered) trains be ordered.
 The question was then how much electrification?

 Given the limited capacity available into London and the ability of electric trains to accelerate much faster, it almost certainly made sense, as an absolute minimum, to electrify from Maidenhead as far as Didcot Parkway and probably as far as Oxford.
 Didcot Parkway to Oxford is not currently electrified but that is only because it makes sense to do this after Oxford station is reconstructed, which will happen in 2023-2024.